Owner & Director

 Master’s degree in Occupational Therapy from Samuel Merritt University, 2005.

-Mandy has worked with children in variety of settings throughout her career including schools, mental health agencies, the Juvenile Court system and as a volunteer Girl Scout Leader.
+Mandy has worked with children and families in a variety of settings throughout her career including schools, mental health agencies and the Juvenile Court system.
 Mandy believes that children and their families can benefit from a variety of support.
-Mandy is passionate about the needs of children and supplying those needs through quality treatment and education with the collaboration of teachers, parents and other helping professionals.
+Mandy is passionate about the needs of families and supporting those needs through quality treatment and education with the collaboration of parents, teachers and other helping professionals.

 Masters in Social Work from San Francisco State University